HL7/cqf-recommendations/pages/documentation-approach-03-conformance-levels.md

 ---
 # Levels of Conformance and Enablement

+This section discusses trade-offs between effort, time to develop, and capabilities enabled (and value that can be derived) when developing a CPG.
+From very basic context for narrative snippets searchable in a library (or Infobutton from EHR) to full clinical workflow enablement, cognitive support, and pathway tracking (likely via SMART-on-FHIR App or deep EHR integration) as well as feedback loops with real-world evidence of actual guideline usage, measures, etc. and as substrate for evidence ecosystem and/or feedforward loop for evidence updates.
+Fortunately, the CPG-IG includes levels of enablement that correlate to work effort, time to delivery, as well as capabilities that it can support as well as the means to iteratively, and successively develop CPG versions that provide incremental value by ascending these levels of enablement.

 **Levels of Conformance:**

 One major effort on compliance is the WHO and Integrated Health Enterprise (IHE) initiative on Computable Care Guidelines (CCG)[^1] profile of the HL7 CPG.[^2] The IHE/WHO CCG includes a minimum data set to be collected during an encounter (i.e., required data elements as CPGCaseFeatures), logic to be triggered based on data collected (CPGRecommendations), and reportable reportable health system management indicators (CPGMetrics).
 It can track and monitor care delivery activities (e.g., what happened) as well as provide the ability to improve guideline adherence.